elegant-scipy/elegant-scipy/markdown/ch1.markdown

 >
 >     >>> binned_boxplot(x, y, xlabel='my x label', ylabel='my y label')
 >
-> but not this, which would have been valid Python 2, raises an error in
+> but not this, which would have been valid Python 2, but raises an error in
 > Python 3:
 >
 >     >>> binned_boxplot(x, y, 'my x label', 'my y label')